kalhorghazal/Advisor-Student-Data/README.md

 If you use this dataset in your work, please cite our paper:

-Kalhor, G., Zeraati, T. & Bahrak, B. Diversity dilemmas: uncovering gender and nationality biases in graduate admissions across top North American computer science programs.
-EPJ Data Sci.
+Kalhor, G., Zeraati, T. & Bahrak, B. Diversity dilemmas: uncovering gender and nationality biases in graduate admissions across top North American computer science programs. *EPJ Data Sci*.
 12, 44 (2023). https://doi.org/10.1140/epjds/s13688-023-00422-5

 # Dataset